HNC in Electrical and Electronic Engineering (Pearson)

 All resources can be accessed at any time online through our online learning portal, allowing you to go through your modules as and when you like.
 You will benefit from comprehensive workbooks and detailed pre-recorded videos that you can access and replay whenever.

-You will have access to extensive tutor support.
-You will be given the contact details of your tutor(s), and you may email them whenever you want, or you may request a telephone call.
-We also provide regular live video sessions, which will have a different focus for each session.
+You will benefit from extensive tutor support throughout your time with UniCourse.
+You will be given the contact details of your tutor(s), and you may email them whenever you want, or you may request a telephone/video call.

 Assessment